Cartilage damage or osteoarthritis – what are the differences?

 Therapy options

-- Injections: Pain reduction through cortisone or hyaluronic acid.
+- Infiltrations: Pain reduction through cortisone or hyaluronic acid.

-- Surgical repair: Cartilage replacement procedures or Pridie drilling.
+- Operative repair: Cartilage replacement procedures or Pridie drilling.

 Hip osteoarthritis (Coxarthrosis)

-Development and progression Coxarthrosis affects the hip joint and often begins insidiously.
-The degenerative disease causes the cartilage layer to decrease, resulting in bone-on-bone friction.
+Development and Course Coxarthrosis affects the hip joint and often begins gradually.
+The degenerative disease causes the cartilage layer to thin, causing bones to rub against each other.

 Symptoms